nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 ## Add yourself to the translators

-If you added a lot of translations, you can add yourself to the TRANSLATORS.md list via a pull request(PR).
+- If you added a lot of translations, you can add yourself to the TRANSLATORS.md list via a pull request(PR).
+- If you do more than just translations you can add translator to your credits in `pynicotine/gtkgui/ui/dialogs/about.ui` and create a PR, off course.